savoirfairelinux/mod-booster-snmp/doc/snmpbooster_how_it_works.rst

   * Define triggers and associate them with a TRIGGERGROUP name that can be applied to a Shinken Service

-A final location containes rules to build your Shinken configuration.
+A final location contains rules to build your Shinken configuration.

   * genDevConfig plugins create Shinken configurations